When is a good time to go?

 What's the status on Zika in Cuba?

 The Cuban government has only reported two locally transmitted cases of the Zika virus.
-By comparison, Miami has had 65 local cases thus far.
+By comparison, Miami has only had roughly 65 local cases total.
 While it's certainly possible to obtain Zika while in Cuba, you are five times more likely to get struck by lightning.
 However, the Cuban government keeps mosquito-borne Zika transmissions at bay by fumigating building on a daily basis, which isn't particularly healthy either.

 What outlets do they use in Cuba?